tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-19-scale-up-azure-functions-in-f-number-using-suave.markdown

   new HttpResponseMessage(HttpStatusCode.OK)
 ```

 The `Run` function takes a `HttpRequestMessage` and returns the `HttpResponseMessage`.
-This signature is simple but it has a limitation.
+This signature is simple, but it has a limitation.
 The limitation has been showcased in the [templates](https://github.com/Azure/azure-webjobs-sdk-templates/tree/dev/Templates) directory of Azure Webjobs SDK

 {% img center border /images/AzureFunctionsSuave/Azure_Functions_CRUD.png 250 250 %}

 My each `C`, `R`, `U`, `D` are in different functions.
 Well, there is nothing wrong here.
-These templates are meant for getting started with these things in Azure Functions.
-But what you will do if you have a requirement to expose `CRUD` of a resource as a Azure Functions?
+These templates are suitable for getting started in Azure Functions.
+But what will you do if you have a requirement to expose `CRUD` of a resource as an Azure Functions?

 One option is to define each part of the `CRUD` as separate Azure Functions (as defined by the templates).
-If you choose to go by this, you will be having four different endpoints and I am sure your client code will have hard time to consume these endpoints.
-In addition to this, you will also need to manage four things to satisfy your one requirement, exposing a `CRUD` operation as Azure Function.
+If you choose to go by this, you will have four different endpoints and I am sure your client code will have a hard time to consume these endpoints.
+In addition to this, you will also need to manage four things to satisfy your one requirement.

 The other option is putting the `CRUD` inside a single function.